rtlrecguy-del/leradioapp/README.md

 Program filters out static using noise models for reception problems such as hiss.

-Device records or listens to one station at a time.

 I will be trying to improve this but multiple tuners are less needed for radio.

 When A recording is scheduled it is generally set to run for an hour if not asked for duration.